-As you work with The Old Woman and the Eagle in the ways suggested in this guide, there will be opportunities for your students to ask their families about similar folktales with which they are familiar.
+As you work with The Boy Without a Name in the ways suggested in this guide, there will be opportunities for your students to ask their families about similar folktales with which they are familiar.

-1. Tell students that their family members probably know many stories about birds and other animals like the ones they are studying in class with you.
-Tell them that you would like them to find out about some of those stories by interviewing their family members, especially parents, grandparents, aunts, uncles, and other adults that may have had many experiences with animals from the time when they were children.
+1. Tell students that everyone dreams and that their family members probably have dreamt many wonderful or amazing dreams like the ones they are studying in class with you.
+Tell them that you would like them to find out about some of those dreams by interviewing their family members, especially parents, grandparents, aunts, uncles, and other adults that may have had many dreams from the time they were children.
 Say something like this: